sqreen/DevelopersSecurityBestPractices/_practices/safe-password-storage/python.md

 ## Wordlist

 The problem with brute-forcing passwords is that you need to have a list of "known" passwords in the first place.
 It's called a `wordlist` and is basically a clear-text file of passwords found in previous hacks, usually the most common ones like `123456` or `qwerty`.
 The problem is that most users uses these simple password or a combination of them.
-Security researchers estimate thatas many as [50% of passwords found in leaks are from the top 25% most common passwords in 2016](https://blog.keepersecurity.com/2017/01/13/most-common-passwords-of-2016-research-study/).
+Security researchers estimate that as many as [50% of passwords found in leaks are from the top 25% most common passwords in 2016](https://blog.keepersecurity.com/2017/01/13/most-common-passwords-of-2016-research-study/).
 Passwords crackers can also apply some mangling rules, like replacing a letter by a number `qw3rty` or mixing the case `QwErTy`.
 So, even with a strong hash, attackers can determine the passwords of many accounts in your system.

 ## Salt